 Needs: Needs are essential to your Marketing; as they give people a reason to buy.
 You'll need to Understand The Needs of Your Target Audience To Effectively Communicate Your Solution.

-A Customer paying for a dog-walking service; has an underlying need to have their dog walked.
+For Example: A Customer paying for a dog-walking service; has an underlying need to have their dog walked.
 You'd want to dig into the causes of that need, such as not having the time or desire.

 Motivation: It's Important To Understand What Gives Your Audience The General Desire And Willingness To Take Action.

-The dog owner who wants to hire a dog walker; may have a restless dog, causing problems in the house.
+For Example: The dog owner who wants to hire a dog walker; may have a restless dog, causing problems in the house.

 Search: Customers use various methods to learn more about the products and services they need.
 It's important to understand; how your Customers are looking for information.

-They Could Be Searching For Certain Keywords On Google And Social Media.
+For Example: They Could Be Searching For Certain Keywords On Google And Social Media.

 Purchasing Decisions: Customers Often Go Through Stages, When Deciding What To Buy; such as Researching The Details of An Offering, Comparing Multiple Providers and Reading Reviews.

+It's Important To Understand Your Customers' Buying Process; And Have Content In Place, To Guide Them Along The Desired Path.

-The dog walker, could run ads for people searching for dog walkers; and even problems that result when dogs aren't walked.
+For Example: The dog walker, could run ads for people searching for dog walkers; and even problems that result when dogs aren't walked.

 They could write blogs and social posts about their service, their results and overall dog health.
 Then, they could ask customers for reviews and testimonials to post online.